vandres/craft-contact-form-extended/README.md

 Adds functionality to the Contact Form plugin.

+## Feature Overview

-For now, it adds an additional simple spam check.
+- adds an additional simple spam check
+  - it checks the time spent on a form
+  - configure your logging

 ## Requirements